Spheroidal Molecular Communication via Diffusion: Signaling Between Homogeneous Cell Aggregates

 \section{Introduction}

 Molecular communication (MC) is a bio-inspired mechanism that is envisioned to realize micro- and nano-scale communication systems using molecules as information carriers \cite{farsad2016comprehensive}.
 Despite many efforts by the MC community to model the components of MC systems, more realistic models are required.
-Existing literature over-simplifies the MC components in a biological environment and does not sufficiently account for the interactions of signaling molecules with the environment and the biological or biosynthetic transmitters and receivers (i.e., cells).
-Elements and structures of \textit{in vitro} environments such as organs-on-chip could be used to improve model realism, to potentially contribute to MC research and development, and to provide mechanistic insight into the biology of the organs (on the chip).
-For example, the transmitter could be a group of beta-cells emitting insulin, and the receiver could be a group of liver cells that detect the insulin signal and react by increasing its uptake of glucose.
-In the following, we review models for MC transmitters and receivers.
+Existing literature over-simplifies MC components in biological environments and does not sufficiently account for how signaling molecules interact with biological or biosynthetic transmitters and receivers (i.e., cells) or with the environment.
+Elements and structures of \textit{in vitro} environments such as Organs-on-Chip (OoCs) could be used to improve model realism, to provide mechanistic insight into the OoC biology, and more generally to contribute to MC research and development.
+For example, the transmitter could be a group of beta-cells emitting insulin and the receiver could be a group of liver cells that detect the insulin signal and react by increasing its glucose uptake.